 For the MSM program a full-time graduate student carries a minimum of eight (8) credit hours per semester (the on-campus MBA student carries nine [9] credit hours per semester as full-time).
-For the cohort-model MSW program, full-time students take 12-15 credit hours per semester; with the permission of the MSW Director, a student may take up to 18 hours if a needed undergraduate prerequisite is being taken concurrently.
 A part-time graduate student carries fewer than eight credit hours per semester; half-time status is at least four credit hours.
-For the MSW, part-time status is fewer than 12 credit hours.